arcboundrav/evodom/README.md

 #### Endgame Preferences

-Strategies have two sets of preferences: one for the early game, and one for the end game.
+Strategies have two sets of preferences: one for the early game, and one for the endgame.
-When the turn with ordinal equal to a Genome's switch index is reached, the associated Strategy starts using the end game preferences for the remainder of the game.
+When the turn with ordinal equal to a Genome's switch index is reached, the associated Strategy starts using the endgame preferences for the remainder of the game.

 #### Revealing Moat to Defend Against Attacks